saper0/gttp-data/data-raw/README.md

 2. Ports
 3. Train Stations

-ID is a unique identifyer for the file.
-Wolfinger et al. [1] gave only one location for each city region, for this work, we have generated nine additional random addresses for each city region.
+ID is a unique identifyer for each location in the file.
+Wolfinger et al. [1] gave only one location for each city region, so for this work, we have generated nine additional random addresses for each city region.
+ID' refers to the original ID used by Wolfinger et al. [1].
 Furthermore, we have added a size column indicating if the industrial city has a population P of < 100.000 (S), 100.000 <= P < 1.000.000 (M) or P >= 1.000.000 (L).

+## distances.txt

+The first two header rows indicate, which rows correspond to which transport mode.
+It reads as follows: The first 376.382 data rows correspond to road distances for lorries, the next 72 data rows to distances for ships and the last 2970 data rows to rail distances.

+A data row has the following format:
+ID1;ID2;Distance [km]

+ID1 and ID2 denote the IDs of the connected locations from locations.txt.
+A connection is assumed to be bidirectional.